UpStore

 3. Picking & packing

-4. Shipping docs
+4. Shipping documents

 5. Carrier dispatch

-Orders are efficiently processed using optimized picking routes and packaging.
+Orders are processed efficiently using optimized picking routes and packaging.

 4. Analysis